CONSELF/conself-docs/content/hints/common-errors.md

 			<td>
 				WARNING
 			</td>
-			<td>When defining an external flow, it is possible to impose a 0 distance betweeb the input geometry file and one of the six external sides of the fluid domain.
+			<td>When defining an external flow, it is possible to impose a 0 distance between the input geometry file and one of the six external sides of the fluid domain.
 In this way the input geometry is tangent to the fluid domain.
 This configuration is currently stable only if used in combination with an <strong>HEXAHEDRAL meshing algorithm</strong>.</td>
 		</tr>
 		<tr>
 			<td>